KhiopsML/khiops-doc/docs/setup/index.md

     - Packaged via [`conda`][conda]
     - Packaged via [`pip`][pip]
     - Packaged in our [khiops-notebook][notebooks] container
-  - **Khiops Desktop Application**: Maintained in its original form for easy local GUI access (includes Khiops Visualization)
+  - **Khiops Desktop Application**: for advanced data analytics with just a few clicks using a GUI (includes Khiops Visualization)
   - **Khiops Visualization Application**: for intuitive visualization of all analysis results

   [conda]: #with-conda